scripter156/-fps-flick/README.md

         if input.KeyCode == Enum.KeyCode.D then control.right = 0 end
         if input.KeyCode == Enum.KeyCode.Space then control.up = 0 end
         if input.KeyCode == Enum.KeyCode.LeftShift then control.down = 0 end
     end)

-    mainFrame:GetPropertyChangedSignal("Visible"):Connect(function()
-        if not mainFrame.Visible and not guiVisible then toggleButton.Visible = true
-        end
-    end)

     -- ======================== ATUALIZAR VELOCIDADE DE CAMINHADA ========================